l0gicpath/clearhaus-ruby/README.md

 ## Error Reporting

-Errors are by default supressed and to check whether an operation was a success or not using approved? declined? challenged? methods.
+Errors are by default supressed and to check whether an operation was a success or not, use approved? declined? challenged? methods.

 Response objects also expose response_code and response_message.
 If explicit error reporting is required and code should break on errors then set Clearhaus.silent to false